cute-boss/escape-box-game/README.txt

 Step 3: Go Back Easily ⬅
 Finished watching your video?
 Just press the "⬅ Kembali" button.

-The game has a smart memory!
-It will take you right back to your matching buttons so you don't lose your place.

 Bonus Fun! 🎈
 At any time, you can press "Alphabet Match" to play interactive touch-screen games like popping balloons or chasing matching letters!